falaelcom/raw-profiler/README.md

     //	    allowing one logging server to collect data from many application running instances

-_NOTE: The data collection proxy accept a second parameter: `sourceKey`.
+_NOTE: The data collection proxy accepts a `sourceKey` parameter.
 If `sourceKey` is set, the data collection server will append a stripped version of this string to the logging subdirectory, e.g. it will use `127.0.0.1-development` instead of the plain `127.0.0.1`._

 To start the remote profiling data collector server, create a new `app.js` file, like this